China–Uruguay relations: Trade

 There is also a Uruguay-PRC Chamber of Commerce in Montevideo.

 In 2019, the two countries signed an agreement on trade of dairy products.
 Under this agreement, the major Uruguayan dairy company, Conaprole, will export 4,000 tons of powdered milk to Yili, the largest dairy company in China.
 The agreement was the result of “years of negotiations”.
 There are plans to expand this agreement to other dairy products.

 In September 2020, CCP General Secretary Xi Jinping spoke with Uruguayan President Luis Lacalle Pou over a telephone call, during which he expressed interest to increase imports of agricultural product and higher value-added products.
 Xi also stated interest in further developing e-commerce between the two countries.
 Lacalle Pou echoed Xi's sentiments, expressing interest in deepening relations, particularly in sectors of agriculture, infrastructure, and innovation.
 In addition, he praised China's efforts in controlling the COVID-19 outbreak and emphasized the importance of openness to trade and collaboration.

 Due to the COVID-19 pandemic, Uruguayan exports to China decreased by 1% in the first quarter of 2020.
 Imports fell by 10% during the same period.
 This decline is expected to have a negative impact on Uruguayan industrial sectors and product chains, particularly considering China's role as Uruguay's largest trading partner.

 Financial Flow and Investment

 Financial flow and investment between the two regions are minimal.
 Uruguay does not currently have a currency swap agreement with China, unlike other nations in the same geographic region.
 Most financial flows between the two countries consist of China's foreign direct investment.
 These investments are largely made up of China's use of Uruguay as a tax haven, but precise data from official reports has not been publicized.

 Migration

 According to a 2015 census conducted by the Ministry of Commerce of the People's Republic of China, there were 300 Chinese citizens living in Uruguay.
 Uruguay's tight immigration laws have prevented high levels of migration.
 There is no reported data on the number of Uruguayan citizens living in China.

 International Organizations

 Both China and Uruguay are members of the Group of 77, the United Nations, and the World Trade Organization.

+Political relations

+Uruguay follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
+Uruguay also supports all efforts by the PRC to "achieve national reunification".